TriplyDB/Documentation/docs/yasgui-api/index.md

     this.yasr = yasr;
   }

-  // Draw the resultset.
+  // Draw the result set.
 This plugin simply draws the string 'True' or 'False' draw() {
     const el = document.createElement("div");
     el.textContent = this.yasr.results.getBoolean() ?
 "True" : "False";